qandos-git/fraud-detection/README.md

 Note: Replace <localhost address> with http://127.0.0.1:8000 or your server's address if different.

-## Best Results
-Model recall for RandomForestClassifier: 0.8877551020408163 Model precision for RandomForestClassifier: 1.0
-Model AUC for RandomForestClassifier: 0.9438775510204082
+## Model Performance (RandomForest Classifier)

+ Recall: 0.89

+Precision: 1.0

+AUC: 0.94